MicrosoftDocs/win32/desktop-src/wiaaut/-wiaaut-idevicemanager-registerevent.md

 ---
 title: DeviceManager.RegisterEvent method
 description: Registers the specified EventID Constants for the specified DeviceID.
 If DeviceID is \ 0034;\ \ 0034; then OnEvent is called whenever the event specified occurs for any device.
-Otherwise, OnEvent is only called if the event specified occurs on the device specified. ms.assetid: '7186244e-0387-4206-8a9e-f379e566827e'
+Otherwise, OnEvent is only called if the event specified occurs on the device specified. ms.assetid: 7186244e-0387-4206-8a9e-f379e566827e
+keywords:
+- RegisterEvent method WIA Automation
-keywords: ["RegisterEvent method WIA Automation", "RegisterEvent method WIA Automation , DeviceManager object", "DeviceManager object WIA Automation , RegisterEvent method"]
+- RegisterEvent method WIA Automation , DeviceManager object
+- DeviceManager object WIA Automation , RegisterEvent method
 topic_type:
 - apiref
 api_name: